Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD model: Introduction

+The principal idea of AdS/QCD is to set up models based on AdS/conformal field theory (CFT) that include key non-perturbative properties, such as chiral symmetry breaking and confinement in four-dimensional (4D) space.
+It is reasonable to also investigate these form factors and polarization moments in the framework of the hard-wall model.
+Therefore, in this study, we consider the profile function, EM form factors, and tensor polarization observables of the deuteron within the hard-wall model of AdS/QCD.
+In the hard-wall model, the confinement and chiral symmetry breaking properties of QCD and the finiteness condition of the 5D action are provided by cutoff AdS space at the IR boundary \cite{35,36,37,38,39,40,41}.

-In section II, we present basic elements of the hard-wall model for the deuteron.
-We introduce a vector field with twist $\tau=6$ describing deuteron, derive an equation of motion for this field and find a profile function by solving it.
-We also fix the infrared boundary value according to the ground state mass of the deuteron.
-In section III, we introduce an effective action for the bulk fields interactions, derive the matrix elements for the deuteron EM current and find the charge monopole, quadrupole and magnetic dipole form factors, structure functions and tensor polarization observables of the deuteron.
-In section IV, we plot the momentum square $Q^2$ dependence of these form factors, structure functions and tensor polarization observables and compare our results with the experimental data and soft-wall model results.
-In section V, we summarise our results for the deuteron EM form factors, structure functions and tensor polarization observables.
+In Section II, we present the basic elements of the hard-wall model of the deuteron.
+We introduce a vector field with twist $\tau=6$ describing the deuteron, derive an equation of motion (EOM) for this field, and find a profile function by solving it.
+We also fix the IR boundary value according to the ground state mass of the deuteron.
+In Section III, we introduce an effective action for the bulk field interactions, derive matrix elements for the deuteron EM current, and find the charge monopole, quadrupole, and magnetic dipole form factors and tensor polarization observables of the deuteron.
+In Section IV, we plot the momentum square $Q^2$ dependence of these form factors and tensor polarization observables and compare our results with the experimental data and soft-wall model results.
+In Section V, we summarize our results on deuteron EM form factors and tensor polarization observables.